jcport1/jcport1/README.md

 -->
 ## 💫 About Me:

 I am a software engineer from Maine and a final-year grad student at Northeastern University pursuing a master's in computer science.
-I am passionate and highly driven software engineer with experience building cloud solutions, full stack web applications, and mobile applications.
+I am a passionate and highly driven software engineer with experience building cloud solutions, full stack web applications, and mobile applications.

 - 👨‍💻 Internship experience as a Software Engineering Intern at Amazon Web Services (AWS)
 - 🌱 Additional Experience as a TA providing 1:1 tutoring on algorithims and data structures